Jonosenior/best-restaurants/README.md

 This (ongoing) webapp stores a list of the user's favourite restaurants, along with recommended dishes and address information pulled from the GoogleMaps API.

+## Features

+The following features will all be covered by tests:

+- User gets a list of restaurants with name, address, and cuisine type.
+- User sees a google maps view and can see restaurant details by clicking on the markers.
+- User gets a list of the dishes when opening the page of a restaurant.
+- User can insert new restaurants.
+- User can insert new dishes.

 ## Checklist / How-To

 - Create two models - restaurants and dishes - along with the relevant attributes for each.